doc4d/docs/docs/ServerWindow/sessions.md

 Selecting a session displays additional information in the lower panel.

-For **Client** sessions, the following information is available:
+### Client sessions

-- System username
+The following information is available:

-- IP address
+- **System username**: Name of the operating system session opened on the remote machine.
-- Machine name
+- **IP address**: IP address of the User's machine that opened the session.
-- Write Pro indicator (means that the user belongs to a group that grants access to 4D Write Pro)
+- **Machine name**: Name of the remote machine.
-- 4D View Pro indicator (means that the user belongs to a group that grants access to 4D View Pro)
+- **4D Write Pro**: Indicates whether the session has access to 4D Write Pro.
-- IP lookup button
+- **4D View Pro**: Indicates whether the session has access to 4D View Pro.

-For **REST**, **Web**, and **SOAP** sessions, the detail panel displays information such as:
+### REST, Web, and SOAP sessions

-- Guest status
+The detail panel displays information such as:

-- Privileges (list of privileges associated with the session)
+- **Guest status**: Indicates whether the session is a Guest session.
+Guest sessions are unauthenticated Web sessions.
-- IP address
+- **Privileges**: List of privileges associated with the session.
-- User agent
+- **IP address**: IP address of the User's machine that opened the session
-- IP lookup button
+- **User agent**: dentifies the client application, browser, or service that initiated the session.

-When an IP address is displayed, click the **IP Lookup** button to retrieve its geolocation.
+### IP Lookup button

-If the lookup succeeds, the location is displayed below the IP address text and the IP Lookup button in the format **City, Country**.
+IP Lookup button is enabled when a public IP address is displayed.
+You can click on the button to retrieve the geolocation of the selected session.

-If no information is available, **Not found** is displayed.
+If the information is available, the location is displayed next to the IP Lookup button in the format **City, Country**.
+Otherwise **Not found** is displayed.

 ## Search and Filtering